Apple Launches ‘NBA Collection’ Beats Headphones

 “Get closer to your music and show love for the team you rep with the Beats NBA Collection.
 These Beats Studio3 Wireless headphones, worn by some of your favorite players, feature your team’s authentic colors and iconic logos.
 The final result is a collection designed just for the fans, honoring the spirit and emotion that makes up each of the six available team options,” Apple’s website stated.

-While the overall appearance of the headphone has been refreshed, the specs remain the same.
+While the overall appearance of the headphones has been refreshed, the specs remain the same.
 The Studio3 is the company’s most popular over-ear Bluetooth headphone and boasts a battery life of over 22 hours.
 This model features Apple’s W1 chip for quick and easy pairing between compatible devices, adaptive active noise cancellation (ANC), and a convenient quick charge option.

 The NBA Collection is currently priced at $350 and can be purchased from Apple, Fanatics, and NBA via their respective online stores.